QuTech-Delft/OpenQL/docs/quantum_gate.rst

 First, gates can be subdivided according to where their execution has effect:

-- quantum gates; these have at least one qubit as (implicit or explicit) operand and execute in the quantum computing hardware
+- quantum gates; these gates execute in the quantum computing hardware; these gates have at least one qubit as (implicit or explicit) operand; these gates can have classical registers as operand as well and may rely on some execution capability in classical hardware

-- classical gates; these don't have any qubit as operand, only zero or more classical registers and execute in classical hardware
+- classical gates; these gates execute in classical hardware only; these don't have any qubit as operand, only zero or more classical registers

-- directives; these look like gates but don't influence execution, e.g. the display gate; these execute neither in quantum nor in classical hardware
+- directives; these gates execute neither in quantum nor in classical hardware; these look like gates but don't influence execution, e.g. the display gate

 Quantum gates can be subdivided in several ways from the number of operands they take; this becomes relevant when gates are mapped on the quantum computing platform: